apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>connectionCredentialKey defines connection credential key in secret
+<p>Defines the connection credential key in the secret created by spec.ConnectionCredential of the ClusterDefinition.
-which created by spec.ConnectionCredential of the ClusterDefinition. it will be ignored when &ldquo;account&rdquo; is set.</p>
+This will be ignored when &ldquo;account&rdquo; is set.</p>
 </td>
 </tr>
 </tbody>